-This is the first in a series of articles devoted to exploring the strategy of living and remaining near your church.
+This is the first of two articles devoted to exploring the strategy of living and remaining near your church.
 You can read part two here.

 Not Essential, But Wise

 It’s important that I begin with a preface: I cannot point to a Bible verse and say that God requires you to live near your church.
 The Bible doesn’t require it of believers.
 Therefore, churches shouldn’t require it.

 This is the overstep of some of the monastic or communal religious groups over the centuries.
 They just require more than the Bible does.
 We can only require what God requires.
 Godly members may be unable to live near their church for a number of reasons.
 It is not my intention to heap guilt on a gospel non-essential.